 To build a Transistor Based LED Alternator Blinker Circuit follow the below steps:

-- Take all the parts as shown in circuit diagram.
+- First, take all the parts as shown in circuit diagram.

-- Capacitor C1 positive connects between Q1 collector and LED1 cathode.
+- After that, capacitor C1 positive connects between Q1 collector and LED1 cathode.

 Conclusion: